storj/docs/app/dcs/third-party-tools/veeam/page.md

 - **Eliminate downtime**: instant recovery and protection from cyber threats.

 - **Fast and secure backup for your data: **automate workload backup and discovery across cloud, virtual, physical, and NAS.
-Fast image-based backups take advantage of VMs, hardware, and OS snapshots.&#x20;
+Fast image-based backups take advantage of VMs, hardware, and OS snapshots.

 - **Lightning-fast data recovery for any scenario**: instant recovery of OSes, applications, databases, VMs, files, folders, objects, and shares.
 Recovery works across multiple clouds and platforms.

-- **Flexibility**: a software-defined and hardware–agnostic solution for ultimate flexibility.&#x20;
+- **Flexibility**: a software-defined and hardware–agnostic solution for ultimate flexibility.

 ## Integration